icebob/fastest-validator/README.md

 [Try it on Runkit](https://runkit.com/icebob/fastest-validator-usage-simple)

 ### Fast method
 In this case, the first step is to compile the schema to a compiled "checker" function.
-After it if you would like to validate your object, just call this "checker" function with your object.
+After that, to validate your object, just call this "checker" function.
-> This method is ~10x faster than "simple method".
+> This method is ~10x faster than the "simple method".

 ```js
 let Validator = require("fastest-validator");